An Outbound 39-Brookline moves along the

-Rather than taking the valley route, a short looping turn-around was built
+Rather than using the entire valley route to Saw Mill Run, a looping turn-around

-along the 1400 block of Brookline Boulevard, near Witt Street.
-At this time
+was built along the 1400 block of Brookline Boulevard, near Witt Street.
+The

 Avenue to Breining Street.
-In 1915, the entire length of the rail line
+In 1915, the entire length of the line

 was upgraded along West Liberty